Skip to main content

 This level of scrutiny is about dissecting the structure of the program to understand the flow of your information.
 Your biological data is an asset, and like any asset, its value and security depend on the systems designed to manage it.
 A sophisticated line of questioning reveals the robustness of these systems and clarifies the precise relationship between your employer, the wellness vendor, and your personal health information.

-The central issue is the distinction between a program that is an extension of your regulated and one that operates outside of that protected space.
+The central issue is the distinction between a program that is an extension of your regulated health plan and one that operates outside of that protected space.
 This structural difference determines whether your data is shielded by the Health Insurance Portability and Accountability Act (HIPAA) or governed by a different, often less stringent, set of privacy rules.

 Your goal is to identify which legal and ethical framework applies to your data and then to probe the specific policies within that framework.